-Dump will make an incremental file system dump on magtape of all files changed after a certain date.
-The argument key, specifies the date and other options about the dump.
-Key consists of characters from the set iu0hds.
+Dump makes an incremental file system dump on magtape of all files changed after a certain date.
+The key argument specifies the date and other options about the dump.
+Key consists of characters from the set abcfiu0hds.

-- i the dump date is taken from the file /etc/ddate. - u the date just prior to this dump is written on /etc/ddate upon successful completion of this dump. - 0 the dump date is taken as the epoch (beginning of time).
+- a Normally files larger than 1000 blocks are not incrementally dump; this flag forces them to be dumped. - b The next argument is taken to be the maximum size of the dump tape in blocks (see s). - c If the tape overflows, increment the last character of its name and continue on that drive.
+(Normally it asks you to change tapes.) - f Place the dump on the next argument file instead of the tape. - i the dump date is taken from the entry in the file /etc/dtab corresponding to the last time this file system was dumped with the -u option. - u the date just prior to this dump is written on /etc/dtab upon successful completion of this dump.
+This file contains a date for every file system dumped with this option. - 0 the dump date is taken as the epoch (beginning of time).
 Thus this option causes an entire file system dump to be taken. - h the dump date is some number of hours before the current date.
 The number of hours is taken from the next argument in arguments. - d the dump date is some number of days before the current date.
 The number of days is taken from the next argument in arguments. - s the size of the dump tape is specified in feet.
 The number of feet is taken from the next argument in arguments.
 It is assumed that there are 9 standard UNIX records per foot.
 When the specified size is reached, the dump will wait for reels to be changed.
-The default size is 1700 feet.
+The default size is 2200 feet.

-If no arguments are given, the key is assumed to be i and the file system is assumed to be /dev/rp1.
+If no arguments are given, the key is assumed to be \mathbf{i} and the file system is assumed to be /dev/rp0.